February 2021

 - the completion date of the search is no older than the following, unless a CBCU manager has approved an exception:

-- six months prior to the Date Submitted for the background check, if the subject of the background check currently lives in Texas; or
+- six months before the Date Submitted for the background check, if the subject of the background check currently lives in Texas; or

-- 45 days prior to the Date Submitted for the background check, if the subject of the background check currently lives in the state searched.
+- 45 days before the Date Submitted for the background check, if the subject of the background check currently lives in the state searched.

-If the results do not meet the requirements, they are considered to be rejected.
+If the results do not meet the requirements, they are rejected.

-If the results meet the requirements, they are considered to be accepted.
+If the results meet the requirements, they are accepted.

 - 10373 Rejecting Out-of-State Criminal History Results; or